-The Levona Claim Objection is scheduled to be heard on June 18, 2024, and the objection deadline is June 11, 2024.
-See Docket No. 620.
+TheAt the May 31 Status Conference, the Bankruptcy Court adjourned the Levona Claim Objection is scheduledto a date to be heard on June 18, 2024, and the objection deadline is June 11, 2024.
+See Docket No. 620.determined.

 5. The Motions for Appointment of a Chapter 11 Trustee